japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingGlobalLimitExec.md

 Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-SparkPlan.html[UnaryExecNode] (and physical operators in general) in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] book.
 ====

-`StreamingGlobalLimitExec` is <<creating-instance, created>> exclusively when <<spark-sql-streaming-StreamingGlobalLimitStrategy.adoc#, StreamingGlobalLimitStrategy>> execution planning strategy is requested to plan a `Limit` logical operator (in the logical plan of a streaming query) for execution.
+`StreamingGlobalLimitExec` is <<creating-instance, created>> exclusively when <<spark-sql-streaming-StreamingGlobalLimitStrategy.md#, StreamingGlobalLimitStrategy>> execution planning strategy is requested to plan a `Limit` logical operator (in the logical plan of a streaming query) for execution.

 [NOTE]
 ====